WukLab/Clio/board/fpga/net_stack/README.md

 - Priority: rsp > retrans > normal

 ## Configuration
-Thereare only a few configurations in `include/fpga/rel_net.h`
+There are only a few configurations in `include/fpga/rel_net.h`
 - `DEBUG_MODE`: define this to run hls c-simulation, undefine this to run hls synthesis
-- `MAX_PACKET_SIZE`: the size in byte of the largest packet that can be stored in the unacked packet queue
+- `MAX_PACKET_SIZE`: the size in 8bytes(per transfer size) of the largest packet that can be stored in the unacked packet queue. default value is 4096/8
 - `WINDOW_SIZE`: the max num of packets that can be sent out without acknowledgement.
-Since it's a circular queue, the actual capacity is `WINDOWSIZE-1`
+Since it's a circular queue, the actual capacity is `WINDOWSIZE-1`. default value is 8
-- `TIMEOUT`: retransmission timeout in clock cycles
+- `RETRANS_TIMEOUT_CYCLE`: retransmission timeout in clock cycles